Dd1235/Neural-Net/readme.md

 Also, we are caching the models so there is a cache volume, no loading everytime a new container spins up.

+Using supabase object storage.

+Trying parler tts, https://github.com/huggingface/parler-tts/blob/main/INFERENCE.md , apparently flash attention and all is supported so I should look into those later.

+TTS works on CPU but GPU is much faster so going with that.

+I am just deploying it on its own server, instead of comining with image generation server.
+I think it will give better performance cold start wise, and concurrently serving both image generation and tts on same gpu instance might be tricky.

+Need to look into this actually, because I am not sure how hte difference is in serverless.
+Getting better fault tolerance by separating them is good too.

 ## Dev Usage Guide: **1.
 Put the backend URL in `.env`:**

 ```env